Omiadze/admin-panel-project/README.md

 - List users with details (name, email, age, and status).
 - Add, edit, and delete users using separate form page.
-- Note: Since the API used in this project is public and doesn't update dynamically, the visual list of users won't reflect changes after adding, updating, or deleting a user.
-However, all CRUD operations are simulated using React Query and React Mutation, handling requests as if they were successful.

 ### Additional Features: